 General Liability Insurance

-When working with children, accidental injuries are certain to happen and parents may sue you, whether you are negligent or not.
-General liability insurance covers third-party claims for bodily injury or property damage on the premises of your business.
-Liability claims may be your greatest financial risk, which makes this an important coverage type for daycare businesses.
+General liability insurance covers third-party claims for bodily injury, property damage, and reputational harm.
+These types of liability claims may be your greatest financial risk, which makes general liability an important policy for daycare businesses.

 Professional Liability Insurance